Don’t walk up Scafell Pike in a gale. (Just putting that out there.)

 Of course in theory we could have reached the top — provided we didn’t slip, fall, or get lost.
 But there was no guarantee of this.
 There never is; you only get odds.

-There’s never a guarantee of safety on a mountain: only odds.
+There’s never a guarantee of safety.

 That said, if you can ignore ego and other humans, the mountains usually speak clearly to anyone listening – and this one was signalling, firmly, to take my children to the warmth of the valleys.